Intubation Procedure Overview with Practice Questions

 81. Where should the endotracheal tube be placed?

-It should be inserted 2-6 cm above the carina.
+The tube should be positioned 2–6 cm above the carina.

 82. What are the causes of a difficult airway?